Picasso. Figures

 February 5–May 9, 2021

 Picasso.
 Figures, an exhibition from the incomparable collection of the Musée national Picasso-Paris, offered an in-depth look at Pablo Picasso’s career-long fascination with the human figure as a means of expressing a range of subjects and emotions.
 Featuring approximately seventy-five paintings, works on paper, and sculptures, Picasso.
 Figures made its sole US appearance in Nashville in the Frist’s Ingram Gallery from February 5 through May 2, 2021.
+Highlights of the exhibition included masterpieces from Picasso’s various styles and periods, as well as more intimate works that provide fresh insights into his innovative practice.

-Organized by the Petrie Institute of Western American Art, Denver Art Museum
+Organized by the Frist Art Museum

 Photography by John Schweikert